Awasthi577/Mental-Model-Vizualiser/readme.md

 ## Features

 - **Interactive 3D Visualizations**: Explore concepts like *Inversion*, *Sunk Cost Fallacy*, and more with hands-on 3D models.
-- **AI-Powered Examples**: Use the “Ask Axion” feature (powered by the Gemini API) to get unlimited, context-specific examples for any model.
+- **AI-Powered Examples**: Use the “Ask Axion” feature to get unlimited, context-specific examples for any model.
 - **Dynamic Reflection System**: Receive new journaling prompts each time you visit a concept and keep a history of your thoughts.
 - **360° View & Zoom**: All visualizations include full camera controls (drag to rotate, scroll to zoom).
 - **Self-Contained**: Runs entirely in the browser from a single HTML file.
 No installation or dependencies are required.